Martica199005/Project-with-xboard/README.md

 1. ! sigint - Xboard sends out interrupt signals from different reasons that may affect your engine.
 We recommend it deactivate using “sigint = 0”.
-2. breast - example: “breast = 0” or “breast = 1”.
+2. san - example: “breast = 0” or “breast = 1”.
 If the breast is 0 then
 you will receive the moves in the “e2e4” format which means that the move made is “move the part that is in field e2 to field e4 ”.
 If the breast is 1 then you will get the moves in